|Born||in South Orange, New Jersey, USA|

 Mini Bio (1)

 As enigmatic as he is talented, Kevin Spacey for years kept the details of his private life closely guarded.
 As he explained in a 1998 interview with the London Evening Standard, "the less you know about me, the easier it is to convince you that I am that character on screen.
 It allows an audience to come into a movie theatre and believe I am that person".
-In October 2017, he ended many years of media speculation about his personal life by confirming that he had enjoyed sexual relations with both men and women but now identified as homosexual.
+In October 2017, he ended many years of media speculation about his personal life by confirming that he had had sexual relations with both men and women but now identified as gay.